upstash/feedback/README.md

 ### 2. Environment Variables

-Then create a `.env` file at the root directory of your application and add the variables to it.
+Then create a `.env` file at the root directory of your application and add your webhook URL (Slack, Discord etc).

 ```bash
 SLACK_WEBHOOK_URL='my-secret-webhook-url'